 Student Profile at Clearview

-Typically, the Clearview student is a girl who is acting out or making inappropriate decisions due to emotional issues stemming from: major trauma or loss in their life, physical or mental abuse, death of a loved one, or attachment disorders related to adoption.
+Typically, the Clearview student is a girl acting out or making inappropriate decisions due to emotional issues stemming from major trauma or loss in their life, physical or mental abuse, death of a loved one, or attachment disorders related to adoption.

 Girls in our care receive an individual treatment plan aligned with their medical, emotional, and psychological needs.
-Our expert and seasoned therapists care for over 20 girls in our gorgeous mountainside facility that was once a prestigious corporate hunting lodge.
+Our expert and seasoned therapists care for over 20 girls in our gorgeous mountainside facility, once a prestigious corporate hunting lodge.

 Our multi-disciplinary personnel is dedicated to helping each resident start on a new and more productive path in life.
-The clinical staff is made up of a psychiatric specialist, a primary care physician, a dentist, and licensed psychotherapists as well as teachers, mentors and residential care staff.
+The clinical staff comprises a psychiatric specialist, a primary care physician, a dentist, licensed psychotherapists, teachers, mentors, and residential care staff.
 Each student will receive “Coaching” and one-on-one mentoring.
 Recreation opportunities include snow and water skiing, snowboarding, hiking, boating, swimming, camping, snowshoeing, sledding, rock climbing, and river rafting.

-Each student is asked to evaluate her present life choices and then to explore various ways in which she can improve herself.
-It is through this process that she focuses on how to set goals and how to take steps necessary to achieve those goals.
-The students will receive behavioral training tools which will benefit them for the rest of their lives.
+Each student is asked to evaluate her life choices and explore ways to improve herself.
+Through this process, she focuses on how to set goals and take the steps necessary to achieve those goals.
+The students will receive behavioral training tools to benefit them for the rest of their lives.

 Behaviors Which Typically Bring Girls to Clearview: